Eetuj/MOOC/README.md

 # MOOC 2018
 Every week's final exercises which are bit longer and challenging.
 At least according to University of Helsinki :D

-  Week 1: Robotcontroller part 2
+  Week 1: Robot controller part 2
     Week 2: Linecoctail :D (literal translation)
       Week 3: Photoshop ripoff
         Week 4: Some music